Scheduled MonumentsEnglandCross ridge dyke on Godborough Castle earthwork NW of Turner's Wood

 What is Cross ridge dyke on Godborough Castle earthwork NW of Turner's Wood?

-Cross Ridge Dyke is a linear earthwork situated northwest of Turner's Wood in Devon.
+Cross ridge dyke on Godborough Castle earthwork is an ancient linear earthwork situated northwest of Turner's Wood in Devon, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002640.

 Who is responsible for protecting Cross ridge dyke on Godborough Castle earthwork NW of Turner's Wood?